data-burst/data-engineering-wiki/hugo-blog/content/docs/roadmap/data-processing/_index.md

 Data processing in the field of data engineering refers to the collection and manipulation of raw data to produce meaningful information.
 It involves the conversion of raw data into machine-readable form, flow of data through the CPU and memory, construction of output, and the interpretation of the output.
 Data processing functions include validation, sorting, summarization, aggregation, analysis, reporting, and classification.

+Data processing frameworks, such as Apache Spark, Apache Kafka, Amazon Kinesis, and Apache NiFi, are designed to handle large volumes of data, perform complex transformations, and facilitate quick insights.
+These frameworks are capable of processing data in real-time (streaming), in batches, or a hybrid of both.
+They are designed to be highly scalable, reliable, and distributed, meaning they can process data across many machines in parallel, increasing the speed of data processing tasks.

+These frameworks are platform-independent and can run on various operating systems, including but not limited to Linux, Windows, and MacOS.
+This makes them versatile tools for data processing in diverse environments.

+The choice of data processing tool depends on the specific requirements of the task, such as the volume of data, the speed at which the data needs to be processed, and the complexity of the data processing operations.
+Each tool has its strengths and is suited to different types of tasks.
+For example, Apache Kafka is well-suited for real-time data streaming applications, while Apache Spark is excellent for complex data processing tasks that require in-memory computation.

 ## Tools

 Data processing tools in data engineering can be categorized into three types: Batch, Hybrid, and Stream.